BotheorY/yt-chat-magnifier/README.md

 - **Interactive Message Display**: Messages shown in a real-time updated list with auto-scrolling
 - **Message Management**: Manually remove messages from the list
 - **Smart Filtering**: Show only messages with questions and/or containing a minimum number of words, hide duplicates and channel owner filtering (option to ignore messages from the YouTube channel owner)
-- **AI Moderation**: Automatic exclusion of spam, offensive content, or irrelevant messages through AI moderation
+- **AI Moderation**: Automatic exclusion of offensive content through AI moderation
 - **Accessibility Features**:
   - Zoom on message text by increasing text size
   - High contrast mode for better visibility
   - Voice playback of messages via text-to-speech (through AWS Polly API, voice selection according to message author gender)
+  - Optional uppercase formatting for better visibility of author names and message text
   - Easy message text copying to clipboard
 - **Language Features**:
   - Automatic spelling correction